 - Know why you want to reduce your sugar – It is important to know why you are cutting down sugar so that you can use these sugar alternatives in moderation.
 Artificial sweeteners and sugar alcohols are better sugar substitute for people with diabetes.
 In contrast, natural sweeteners can still increase your blood sugar.
 It is still best to consult a dietitian or doctor to know what sugar is the best for you.

 Sweet foods are irresistible.
 It is still good to end your meal with delicious and sweet treats, but it is still better to use some alternative sweeteners to avoid health complications.
 Sugar can increase your blood sugar level that can cause health problems such as diabetes, one of the most common diseases that kill millions of people.
 While you enjoy eating sweet desserts, it is still better to regularly visit your doctor to conduct health check-ups.
+Find out more about sweeteners for baking.

 Looking for healthy and sweet snack?
 Maybe you should try out this healthy oatmeal cookies with a natural sweetness